Jai2305/World_Time-app/README.md

 # World_Time

 This is my first flutter project and the concept is really simple.
-Tis app use World Time api to fetch data and the u can see the time of that country at a particular moment at the home page
+This app use World Time api to fetch data and the u can see the time of that country at a particular moment at the home page

 # Getting Started